vivekvalagadri/Stepin_C_Miniproject/README.md

 ##### Whats Different:
 * Reimplemted the is_Straight function due to false logic
-* Reimplementation using concepts taught in stepin
+* Reimplementation using concepts taught in StepIn
 	* Structures
 	* Pointers to Structures
 	* Dynamic Memory Allocation